 We register the services participating in the dependency injections in the Providers

 The Angular Components or Angular Services declare the dependencies they need in their constructor.
 The Injector reads the dependencies and looks for the provider in the providers array using the Token.
-The injector then instantiates the dependency using the instructions provided in the provider.
+It then instantiates the dependency using the instructions provided by the provider.
 The Injector then injects the instance of the dependency into the Components/Services.

 Configuring the Angular Provider